aws-amplify/docs/docs/start/start.md

 filterKey: integration
 ---

-The open-source Amplify Framework provides the following products to build fullstack iOS, Android, Web, and React Native apps:
+The Amplify Framework consists of the following products, which can be used to build fullstack iOS, Android, Web, and React Native apps.

-- **Amplify [CLI](../cli)** - Configure all the services needed to power your backend through a simple command line interface.
+- **Amplify [CLI](~/cli/cli.md)** - Configure all the services needed to power your backend through a simple command line interface.
-- **Amplify [Libraries](../lib)** - Use case-centric client libraries to integrate your app code with a backend using declarative interfaces.
+- **Amplify [Libraries](~/lib/lib.md)** - Use case-centric client libraries to integrate your app code with a backend using declarative interfaces.
-- **Amplify UI components** - UI libraries for React, React Native, Angular, Ionic and Vue.
+- **Amplify [UI components](~/ui/ui.md)** - UI libraries for React, React Native, Angular, Ionic and Vue.

-The **Amplify [Console](https://aws.amazon.com/amplify/console/)** is an AWS service that provides a git-based workflow for continuous deployment & hosting of fullstack web apps.
+- **Amplify [Console](https://aws.amazon.com/amplify/console/)** is an AWS service that provides a git-based workflow for continuous deployment & hosting of fullstack web apps.
 Cloud resources created by the Amplify CLI are also visible in the Amplify Console.

 <inline-fragment integration="ios" src="~/start/getting-started/fragments/ios/build.md"></inline-fragment>
 <inline-fragment integration="android" src="~/start/getting-started/fragments/android/build.md"></inline-fragment>